watertap-org/watertap/docs/how_to_guides/how_to_use_inherent_reactions.rst

     from idaes.models.properties.modular_properties.state_definitions import FTPx
     from idaes.models.properties.modular_properties.eos.ideal import Ideal

-    # Importing the object for units from pyomo
-    from pyomo.environ import units as pyunits

     # Import the object/function for heat of reaction
     from idaes.models.properties.modular_properties.reactions.dh_rxn import constant_dh_rxn